E3

 Galanz Defrost Sensor / Defrost Thermistor Fault

-Galanz freezer shows E3 and interior temperature fluctuates or defrost seems irregular.
+Galanz freezer displays E3, and the interior temperature fluctuates or defrosting seems irregular.

 Advertisements